 -

-.
+HTML: the content type is text/html.
 In this case, the inline content is considered as HTML and converted to HTML.
-A roothtml
+A roothtmlelement must be present.

 Text type: this is the case when the content type starts with

-.
-In thise case, a character encoding can be specified as well. - Binary Type: for all other content types, the body of the part must contain Base64-encoded binary data.
+- Binary Type: for all other content types, the body of the part must contain Base64-encoded binary data.

 6.2.
 Out of Line Parts

-This mode is enabled when the part
+This mode is enabled when the part element contains an

-src
+src attribute.

 You can refer to a part content using a regular URI, for example: